-National, State and Local Emergencies have been declared.
+National, State and Local Emergencies are still in effect.

 Face Coverings (masks) are required "everywhere" where you can't maintain 6 feet of social distance.California Guideline for Face Coverings